 Pin for later

-Disclosure: We were the guests of Casa Andina during our stay in Cusco and Aguas Calientes.
+Disclosure: We received a complimentary package from Casa Andina in Cusco and Aguas Calientes.
 All the opinions expressed here are our own.